jimmyskull/LUAunit/doc/index.rst

 with the test result.
 The tests *TestAdd.testAdder testAdd.testPositive and testDiv.testDivPositive* have been correctly ignored.

-The pattern can be any lua pattern.
+The pattern can be any LUA pattern.
 Be sure to exclude all magic characters with % (like ``-+?*``) and protect your pattern from the shell interpretation by putting it in quotes.

-With ``--exclude`` or ``-x``, you can provide a lua pattern of tests which should be excluded from execution.
+With ``--exclude`` or ``-x``, you can provide a LUA pattern of tests which should be excluded from execution.

 Example::

     -- Run all tests except zero testing and except error testing
-    $ lua mytest_suite.lua -v -x Error -x Zero
+    $ LUA mytest_suite.LUA -v -x Error -x Zero
     Started on 02/19/17 22:29:45
         TestAdd.testAddPositive ...
 Ok
         TestAdd.testAdder ...
 Ok